Graduate and Professional Education

 Leave of AbsenceInterruptions of enrollment can cause problems in the continuity of course work within a student’s graduate program and, therefore, leaves of absence are generally discouraged.

 ReadmissionA student who leaves the university without obtaining a formal leave of absence from graduate study is not automatically readmitted.
 A student wishing to apply for readmission to a graduate degree program must first get the recommendation of the department chair and submit an Application for Readmission to the dean of the degree program.
-However, if the cumulative GPA is below 3.0, or if readmission is sought after more than two years of an unapproved absence, the Application for Readmission must be sent to the office of the Vice Provost for Graduate Programs for approval.
+However, if the cumulative GPA is below 3.0, or if readmission is sought after more than two years of an unapproved absence, the Application for Readmission must be sent to the Graduate School for approval.
 The readmission approval process must be completed by the first day of classes for the term in which resumption of graduate studies is sought.
-Approvals are to be based on the academic merits of the student's request.
+Approvals are to be based on the academic merits of the student’s request.
 If readmitted, the student will be subject to all of the current University Catalogue requirements for the degree in effect at the time of readmission.
 Individual exceptions to the Catalogue year require the approval of the dean of the degree program.
 Students seeking readmission after an absence of more than 10 years may be required to re-apply to the university.

 Requests for exception must be approved by the department chair.